-- Candidates may send the corrections of mistakes through e-mail on firstname.lastname@example.org on the dates specified by the authorities.
+- Candidates may send the corrections of mistakes through e-mail to email@example.com on the dates specified by the authorities.

-- They must also send a proof for the corrections required in the email so that the authorities can consider the same.
+- They must also send proof of the corrections required in the email so that the authorities can consider the same.